rawfour/compare-products-react/README.md

 ```

 ## Description
-This is product comparison app build using React + Bootstrap + SASS
+This is simple product compare page built in React.

 ## Technologies
 Project uses: